jlcarr/LeetCode/README.md

 - **Memory**: 18.03 MB
 - **Solution**: We can use the stars and bars formula to get the number of ways to divide up the array into contiguous blocks, then a little more combinatorics to compute the number of ways to assign numbers to the blocks.

+### Problem 3443
+- **Name**: Maximum Manhattan Distance After K Changes
+- **Runtime**: 2340 ms
+- **Memory**: 18.02 MB
+- **Solution**: Uses of the changes should be to undo pairs of moves that "undo" eachother: we can keep track of moves, and then get the pairings of N/S moves as well as pairings of E/W moves, and then undo as many as possible so they amplify our position.
+This is all done easily one pass with a few min/max operations.

 ## Resources
 - Blind 75 problem set: https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-100-LeetCode-Questions-to-Save-Your-Time-OaM1orEU